OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 Octopus uses Microsoft SQL Server as its database, and teams generally connect to it via integrated Windows authentication on Windows Servers.
 This no longer works.
 Our solution here was to switch to user name and password-based authentication.

-Further, we found our suite of end-to-end (E2E) tests runs much faster and more reliable with **database connection pooling turned off**.
+Further, we found our suite of end-to-end (E2E) tests runs much faster and more reliable with database connection pooling turned off.
 We haven't gotten to the bottom of this yet, but it's likely a platform-specific problem related to the database performance issue mentioned above.

 **Debug Octopus Server on Linux with Visual Studio Code**